sagorcnits/problem-solving/Readme.md

 #### 4. 🚌 “When’s the Next Bus to Banani?”

 You’re at a digital bus stop where an electronic screen shows all arriving buses and their destinations.
 You want to build a simple system that finds the first bus that’s going to “Banani” so you can plan your ride.
 Given a list of buses and destinations, write a program to find the first match for your destination.

+#### 5. 🏆 “Who’s Winning the Tournament?”

+You’re in charge of a school coding tournament scoreboard.
+Every player’s score is being tracked.
+Your task is to display the leaderboard from the highest score to the lowest so everyone can see who’s leading.
+Use logic to rearrange the players based on their scores.